 In addition to his nonprofit experience, Ben as in an avid volunteer to help people with disabilities.
 Ben volunteers as a coach with Special Olympics in Colorado, coaching special needs children in Basketball, Softball, Soccer and Flag Football.
 Ben also volunteers his time with Easter Seals Colorado.

 “Making the world a better place and helping those that need it most is what drives me.
 Helping children with cancer and their families get lifesaving care is where I need to focus my efforts.”

 Development and Marketing Manager

-Niki Rutishauser is World Child Cancer USA’s Social Media Manager.
-She received a Bachelors degree in International Affairs from the University of Colorado and has lived and worked in Morocco and Turkey before returning to Colorado.
+Niki initially came to World Child Cancer as an intern helping with social media and public relations.
+Niki received a Bachelors degree in International Affairs from the University of Colorado and has lived and worked in Morocco and Turkey before returning to Colorado.
+She is currently pursuing an advance degree in Public Health from the London School of Hygiene and Tropical Medicine.
 On the weekends, she spends her time exploring the mountains with her dog Moose.
+Contact Niki by email